airbytehq/quickstarts/README.md

 We highly encourage community contributions to help improve, expand and add new Quickstarts!
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before making a submission.

-If you're looking to contibute with a new Quickstart, you can look for inspiration in the [Issues](https://github.com/airbytehq/quickstarts/issues) tab.
+If you're looking to contribute with a new Quickstart, you can look for inspiration in the [Issues](https://github.com/airbytehq/quickstarts/issues) tab.
 There, we keep a list of our most wanted Quickstarts and often offer rewards for contributions, for example, during our different Hackathons.

 ## Contact